ven01z/foundry-fund-me-f23/README.md

 - Allows only the owner to withdraw the funds.
 - Resets the funding records after withdrawal.

-> This project is for learning purposes and has not been audited.
+This project uses mock price feeds during local testing so that the tests do not need to connect to a live Chainlink contract.

 ## What I Learned